infobip/payment-plugin-appcelerator-titanium/README.md

-# Centili Mobile Payments Module for Appcelerator Titanium
+# Centili in-app Payment Plugin for Titanium

+*only for Android platform*

 ## Description

-This project is Titanium Module which can be merged with your Titanium project and enable you to use Centili Mobile Payments system.
+This project is the Titanium Module which can be merged with your Titanium project and enable you to use the Centili Mobile Payments system.
 This is module for Android only.

 ## Accessing the module

-To access this module from JavaScript, you would do the following:
+To access this module from JavaScript, you need to do the following:

 	var appcelerator_mpayments = require("c.mpayments.appcelerator");

-The appcelerator_mpayments variable is a reference to the Module object.
+The `appcelerator_mpayments` variable is a reference to the Module object.

 ## Step by step integration

   1. Access the appcelerator_mpayments Module by `require("c.mpayments.appcelerator")`.

-  2. Make `PurchaseRequest` object with `ApiKey` as only mandatory field (you can also use other optional fields like `packageIndex`).
+  2. Create a `PurchaseRequest` object with the `ApiKey` as only mandatory field (you can also use other optional fields like `packageIndex`).

   3. Start purchase by calling `startPurchase(PurchaseRequest)` method on your `c.mpayments.appcelerator` instance.

-  4. Your callback method will be invoked upon completing payment request.
-All you have to do is handle payment result in your application.
+  4. Your call-back method will be invoked upon completing the payment request.
+All you have to do is handle the payment result in your application.

 	    appcelerator_mpayments.addEventListener('onPurchaseSuccess', onSuccess);
 	    appcelerator_mpayments.addEventListener('onPurchasePending', onPending);